Reed-CompBio/spras/README.md

 ## Hardware Requirements

-We recommend running with at least 4 cores and 16 GBs of RAM.
+We recommend running with at least 4 cores and 16 GB of RAM.

 ## Operating systems